 - Once the second layer is completely cool, after about an hour, cut the wick shorter.
 It’s important to keep trimming the wick when you or the recipient burns the candle.
 Give the candle away with written instructions or add a warning sticker (available in candle supply stores) to the candle.

 - Now you are ready to cut out fabric for the lid decoration.
 Only use thin fabric, otherwise you won’t be able to screw on the lid ring over it.
 I used burlap for one candle and an old T-shirt for the second lid.
 Put the fabric over the top of the jar and screw on the lid ring.
 Then cut off the excess, leaving about half an inch sticking out from under the lid ring.

 - Decorate it further to your liking with gift tags, stickers, yarn, etc. Hold on to the original lid top so that you can use it once the candle is used up.

 EverydayFamily.com included my candle tutorial and several of my other DIY ideas in this post:

-Now you are all set for easy-to-make teacher’s gifts, and Mother’s Day, or hostess gifts!
+Now you are all set for easy-to-make teacher’s gifts, and they all also work for Mother’s Day or hostess gifts!